awslabs/barometer/README.md

 ## Bring your own workload

-You can bring your own workload for benchmarking to AWS Barometer.
+You can bring your own workload for benchmarking to Barometer.
 In this context, workload is defined as files arranged in specific structure on your s3 bucket.
 To bring your own workload for the benchmarking you need to follow below steps as prerequisites.